 Nursing Readmission to the 2nd, 3rd, or 4th Semester

 Any student who is being readmitted to the program must meet all prerequisites for subsequent course work.
 Credit for prior science courses (Anatomy and Physiology and Microbiology) will be considered if the course(s) have been taken within five (5) years of readmission to the program.
 Any student who is unsuccessful or withdraws from a course for any reason must repeat the entire course, including clinical components.
 The student will be held to current standards of courses as outlined in the syllabi.
-The student must repeat failed non-nursing courses.
-Students should request and submit transcripts from all institutions attended since last attending CCC.
-If a student has not attended CCC since leaving the nursing program, they should complete the Readmission Interest Form, located at the CCC Admission website.

 Students seeking readmission to the Nursing program must submit a letter to the Director of Nursing requesting reinstatement.
 Requests must be submitted by: